AIMultipleAIMultiple

 We tested the latest high-performance GPU architectures from both NVIDIA and AMD to evaluate their scaling capabilities.
 Our benchmark measured the performance of single and multi-GPU (1x, 2x, 4x, 8x) configurations using the standard meta-llama/Llama-3.1-8B-Instruct1 model and the vLLM2 inference engine.

-• Dataset: All throughput tests were conducted using the ShareGPT Vicuna dataset3 to simulate a realistic conversational workload.
+• Dataset: ShareGPT Vicuna dataset (25,000 prompts) to simulate a conversational workload.

-• Automation & monitoring: A custom suite of Bash scripts was developed to automate the entire workflow, including environment setup, test execution, per-second VRAM monitoring (nvidia-smi, rocm-smi), and results post-processing.
+• Automation: Custom Bash scripts were used to automate environment setup, test execution, resource monitoring (nvidia-smi, rocm-smi), and results aggregation.

 Platform-specific configurations